Rajpratik71/linux-manPages/mksquashfs.md

            do not pad filesystem to a multiple of 4K.

        -keep-as-directory
-           if one source directory is specified, create a root directory con‐ taining that directory, rather than the contents of the directory.
+           if one source directory is specified, create a root directory containing that directory, rather than the contents of the directory.

    Filesystem filter options
        -p PSEUDO_DEFINITION